ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/attorney-privilege-detection.md

 When attorney-client privilege detection is enabled, all documents in a review set will be processed by the attorney-client privilege detection model when you [ analyze the data](analyzing-data-in-review-set.md) in the review set.
 The model looks for two things:

-- **Privileged content** - The model uses machine learning to determines the likelihood that the document contains content that is legal in nature.
+- Privileged content - The model uses machine learning to determines the likelihood that the document contains content that is legal in nature.

-- **Participants** - As part of setting up attorney-client privilege detection, you have to submit a list of attorneys for your organization.
+- Participants - As part of setting up attorney-client privilege detection, you have to submit a list of attorneys for your organization.
 The model then compares the participants of the document with the attorney list to determine if a document has at least one attorney participant.

 The model produces the following three properties for every document (and adds these *property:value* pairs to the document metadata):

-- **Content score** - The likelihood the document is legal in nature; the values for the score are between **0** and **1**.
+- **AttorneyClientPrivilegeScore** - The likelihood the document is legal in nature; the values for the score are between **0** and **1**.

-- **Has Attorney** - This property is set to **True** if one of the document participants is listed in the attorney list; otherwise the value is **False**.
-The value is also set to **False** if your organization didn't upload an attorney list.
+- **HasAttorney** - This property is set to **true** if one of the document participants is listed in the attorney list; otherwise the value is **false**.
+The value is also set to **false** if your organization didn't upload an attorney list.

-- **Potentially Privileged** - This property is set to **True** if the **Content score** value is above threshold *or* if the document has an attorney participant; otherwise, the value is set to **False**.
+- **IsPrivilege** - This property is set to **true** if the value for **AttorneyClientPrivilegeScore** is above the threshold *or* if the document has an attorney participant; otherwise, the value is set to **false**.

 The three previous values are searchable within a review set.
 For more information, see [Query the data in a review set](review-set-search.md).

 ## Set up the attorney-client privilege detection model

-To enable the attorney-client privilege detection module, your organization has to opt-in and then upload an attorney list.
+To enable the attorney-client privilege detection model, your organization has to opt-in and then upload an attorney list.

 ### Step 1: Opt-in to attorney-client privilege detection